Core entropy of quadratic polymonials: Definitions

-The usual definition of core entropy is modeled after the postcritically finite case: here, the Hubbard tree is a finite tree with a finite and forward invariant set of marked points (the critical point and its forward orbit, as well as all branch points).
+The usual definition of core entropy is modeled after the postcritically finite case.
 The finite set of edges on the tree form a Markov chain with associated transition matrix, where the matrix element $M_{i,j}$ is $0$, $1$, or $2$ if the edge $e_i$ covers the edge $e_j$ respectively $0$, $1$, or $2$ times.
-Having only positive real entries, this matrix has a leading eigenvalue which is real, and its logarithm is defined as the core entropy of the given postcritically finite parameter.
+Having only non-negative real entries, this matrix has a leading eigenvalue which is real, and its logarithm is defined as the core entropy of the given postcritically finite parameter.
 This definition coincides with the classical definition of topological entropy of general dynamical systems, and it also applies in the postcritically infinite case as long as the Hubbard tree is defined (i.e.\ the Julia set is path connected) and still finite.
 However, the number of edges of the Hubbard trees is not locally bounded even among postcritically finite maps, which makes entropy estimates based on these transition matrices difficult.

 It is well known, at least in the postcritically finite case, that if $x$ is any point on the Hubbard tree and $N_x(n)$ is the number of preimages of $x$ of generation $n$, then $h=\limsup_n \log N_x(n)$ is the core entropy.
-Since each of the finitely many edges, except those within ``renormalizable little Julia sets'', will cover the entire tree after finitely many iterations, one can as well count only those preimages of $x$ that are on an arbitrary subset of the edges of the Hubbard tree, as long as at least one of these edges is not in a renormalizable little Julia set.
+Since each of the finitely many edges, except those within ``renormalizable little Julia sets'', will cover the entire tree after finitely many iterations (Lemma~\ref{Lem:HubbardTreeRenormalization}), one can as well count only those preimages of $x$ that are on an arbitrary subset of the edges of the Hubbard tree, as long as at least one of these edges is not in a renormalizable little Julia set.
 For instance, instead of counting precritical leaves on $[\alpha,-\alpha]$ (as in our definition above) we may count preimages on $[\alpha,\beta]$ (as we will do in Section~\ref{Sec:Continuity}) or on $[\beta,-\beta]$.

-\begin{lemma}[Definitions of Core Entropy Coincide] \lineclear For postcritically finite polynomials, the core entropy as in Definition~\ref{Def:CoreEntropy} coincides with the usual definition (in terms of transition matrices on finite Hubbard trees).
+\begin{lemma}[Definitions of Core Entropy Coincide] \lineclear For postcritically finite polynomials, the core entropy as in Definition~\ref{Def:CoreEntropyTilde} coincides with the usual definition (in terms of transition matrices on finite Hubbard trees).